andrewiankidd/pi-k3s-gitops/docs/src/content/docs/reference/bootstrap-automation.md

 <summary>Using VM (Recommended)</summary>

 1. Pick an unused IP in your network (ie `192.168.0.108`)
-2. Set 'Option 66' config on your DHCP server to the selected IP
+2. Set the 'Option 66' config on your DHCP server to the selected IP
 3. Update `src\bootstrap\netboot\.env`
    1. Set the `IP_ADDRESS` to the selected IP
    2. Set the `COMPOSE_PROFILE` to the desired value (`raspios`|`nixos`|`nobuild`)